 Waterproofing an enclosed balcony mainly involves caulking and sealing doors and windows.
 In addition, we will apply a waterproof coating on the balcony wall and floor.

 For the open balcony, the doors and windows must be waterproofed.
 A poorly designed floor drain may need attention, too.
-We will evaluate the state of the existing flooring for the balcony and check for flashing damage, concrete cracks, and joint damage.
+Our waterproofing contractors will evaluate the state of the existing flooring for the balcony and check for flashing damage, concrete cracks, and joint damage.
 After replacing or repairing any damaged materials, we can recommend new waterproofing.
 We usually prep and prime the existing coating and apply a multi-layer waterproofing over the existing deck.
-We also may recommend a knockdown, non-slip textured finish coating for balconies.
+Our waterproofing contractors also may recommend a knockdown, non-slip textured finish coating for balconies.

 Patio and Decks